ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/topics/modules.md

 ### Download

-To install a module you need to download the tar.gz file from the [modules page](http://www.silverstripe.org/modules) or a generated [dailybuild](http://dailybuilds.silverstripe.org) and extract this tar.gz to the root folder mentioned above.
+To install a module you need to download the tar.gz file from the [modules page](http://www.silverstripe.org/modules) and extract this tar.gz to the root folder mentioned above.

 Note some times the folders extracted from the tar.gz contain the version number or some other folders.
 You need to make